5axes/Duplicate/README.md

 # Duplicate
-Duplicate exturder settings for Cura in case of multi-extruder machine

- Copies parameters that are different in :
+Duplicate exturder settings for Cura in case of multi-extruder machine.
+Copy parameters that are different in :
 - resolution
 - shell
 - infill